Forced migration or displacement

 UNHCR collects and provides data on the following types of forcibly displaced persons: refugees (including those in a refugee-like situations), IDPs, asylum seekers, returned refugees, returned IDPs, individuals under UNHCR’s statelessness mandate, and other groups or persons of concern to UNHCR.
 UNHCR’s Statistics Database provides data disaggregated by persons of concern, year, country of asylum, origin, gender, age, legal status and resettlement.
 In addition, UNHCR annually produces six main publications with relevant statistics : Global Trends: Forced Displacement, Statistical Yearbooks, Mid-Year Trends, Global Appeal, and Global Report.
 UNHCR also began a statistics technical series of papers that “make available in a timely fashion research, developments and studies on a variety of topics relevant to the statistical work of UNHCR”.

 As the global reference point for data on IDPs, the Internal Displacement Monitoring Centre (IDMC) compiles and disseminates data relating to IDPs through its online Global Internal Displacement Database (GIDD).
 In addition, IDMC produces an annual Global Report on Internal Displacement (GRID), covering internal displacement worldwide due to conflict, violence and disasters.

 The United Nations Children’s Fund (UNICEF) presents data from UN DESA and UNHCR relating to migration, including forced migration specific to children.
 Data are disaggregated by country of asylum.

 IOM collects forced migration data through the Displacement Tracking Matrix (DTM).
 DTM is a system used to track and monitor displacement and population mobility due to natural disasters and conflict, and has been active in over 60 countries since 2004.
 Data are regularly captured, processed and disseminated to provide a better understanding of the movements and evolving needs of displaced populations and migrants, whether on site or en route, with over 14.5 million individuals tracked in 2016.
 Data on conflict- and disaster-induced displacement are presented in the DTM Data Portal.
 In addition to this, IOM collects data on the number of migrants it assisted and resettled to States offering temporary protection or permanent resettlement.
-An overview of these data can be found in in the annual Summary of IOM Statistics or in the IOM Snapshot.
+An overview of these data can be found in the Summary of IOM Statistics or in the IOM Snapshot.